 (1996 – 1999) Jeffrey D. Baker became president in 1996 and two years later learned that he had cancer.
 From that time until he left the college in March of 1999, he remained active as president.
 He bade farewell to the college community on a Tuesday in March at an all-college convocation—a remarkable feast of mutual affection—and died the following Monday.
 He made what could well have been a depressing period for the community a time of reflection on life that enriched all who were present—a model of the triumph of the human spirit in the face of adversity.
 He would surely have added “by the grace of God alone.”
 In just under three years as president, Baker demonstrated leadership skills that won the trust and cooperation of all segments of the Luther community.
 Projects completed or begun during his presidency were a major remodeling of the student cafeteria, a cluster of student housing units, named Baker Village in his honor shortly before his death, the launch of an ambitious $100-million fundraising campaign, and a forward-thinking merger of library and information technology services.

-(1999 – present) Richard L. Torgerson has significantly strengthened strategic planning for the college, with environmental sustainability as the hallmark of the Sesquicentennial Strategic Plan (2008-12).
-Luther has received national awards for its accomplishments in the area of sustainability, and recent additions of a wind turbine and solar array are assisting in the college’s ambitious carbon neutrality goal.
-With “acceleration” being one of his favorite words, Torgerson’s energetic and winsome leadership style has resulted in stable enrollments, a near tripling of the college’s endowment, and successful fundraising initiatives totaling over $200 million—all during a time of increased competition for students and growing public scrutiny of higher education.
-Improvements to the physical plant include deep renovations of residence halls and many other buildings, a striking addition to Dahl Centennial Union, a new Center for the Arts, Sampson Hoffland Laboratories for biology and chemistry, the Legends Fitness Center, the Noble Recital Hall and faculty office complex addition to Jenson-Noble Hall of Music, Bentdahl Commons, an aquatic center, and a new road system that enables a further realization of the Jens Jensen campus landscape design of 1911.
-Opportunities for student learning have been strengthened by three endowed Centers: The Center for Ethics and Public Life, the Center for Sustainable Communities, and the Torgerson Center for Nordic Studies, and increased endowed funding for collaborative faculty/student research.
-The past decade has also been a time of adopting a more sophisticated approach to marketing and communications, including the utilization of robust web and social media tools.
+(1999 – 2013) Richard L. Torgerson significantly strengthened strategic planning for the college, and environmental sustainability was the hallmark of the Sesquicentennial Strategic Plan (2008-12).
+Luther received national awards for its accomplishments in the area of sustainability, and the additions of a wind turbine and solar array are assisting in the college’s ambitious carbon neutrality goal.
+With “acceleration” being one of his favorite words, Torgerson’s energetic and winsome leadership style resulted in stable enrollments, a near tripling of the college’s endowment, and successful fundraising initiatives totaling over $200 million—all during a time of increased competition for students and growing public scrutiny of higher education.
+Improvements to the physical plant included deep renovations of residence halls and many other buildings, a striking addition to Dahl Centennial Union, a new Center for the Arts, Sampson Hoffland Laboratories for biology and chemistry, the Legends Fitness Center, the Noble Recital Hall and faculty office complex addition to Jenson-Noble Hall of Music, Bentdahl Commons, an aquatic center, and a new road system that enabled a further realization of the Jens Jensen campus landscape design of 1911.
+Opportunities for student learning were strengthened by three endowed Centers: The Center for Ethics and Public Life, the Center for Sustainable Communities, and the Torgerson Center for Nordic Studies, and increased endowed funding for collaborative faculty/student research.
+The Torgerson era was also a time when more sophisticated approaches to marketing and communications were adopted, including the utilization of robust web and social media tools.

 Wilfred F. Bunge, professor emeritus of religion and classics